lit/lit/dev-docs/lit-labs-lifecycle.md

 ### Graduation review

-Given that most labs packages going forward will be associated with an RFC, and packages that are candidates for graduation will have exposure within team, we want the graduation process to be lightweight.
+Given that most labs packages going forward will be associated with an RFC, and packages that are candidates for graduation will have exposure within the team, we want the graduation process to be lightweight.

 To graduate to evaluation or production, add an agenda item to the Lit Eng meeting, or open an issue, with the following information: